 Weinland also began recruiting members overseas.
 In Europe, someone in the Netherlands became interested and later a few in the UK and in November of 1999 Weinland made the first of many overseas trips to visit his followers.
 There are also a few members in Australia and New Zealand.
 As recently as 2004, he claimed only 5 members in Australia and a few more than that in New Zealand.

 Weinland has claimed a total membership of around 300-450 during the period prior to 2008.
 The number 300 is often mentioned by him in comparison to the size of Gideon's army which slew the Midianites.
 Beginning in late 2007, Weinland began heavy promotion of his book "2008 God's Final Witness" and now claims that membership increased by about 250%.
+At one time Weinland claimed that his membership had grown by a factor of 3 after his Google advertising campaign.
+After 3 failures of Christ to return, much of his membership has left including some who had been with him prior to 200, including some prominent in his church and even his own mother and sister.

 Prior to 2008, Weinland had a few elders below him including Johnny Harrell and Terry Wrozek who would occasionally give sermons.
 Wayne Matthews in Australia gave his first sermon in the summer of 2007.
 Ralph Dowd of the Cincinnati area and Paul Worth of Georgia gave a few sermons a number of years ago.
 On December 13, 2008, Weinland ordained his wife Laura (who is the other of the Two Witnesses) as a Prophetess and placed her below him over the remainder of the church.

 Beginning in 2008, Weinland began expanding the number of elders and promoted two as evangelists: Wayne Matthews over Australia and New Zealand, and Johnny Harrell over the US and Canada.
 In 2009 Terry Wrozek was promoted to senior elder and then evangelist and Johnny Harrell was named senior evangelist.
-Below Wrozek and Harrell are 3 Senior Elders added in November 2008.
+Below Wrozek and Harrell were 3 Senior Elders added in November 2008.
 Approximately 2 dozen other elders were added, mostly in early 2008.

 In December of 2009, Weinland added a category of "associate elder", and changed doctrine to allow the ordination of women.
 In the announced first wave of ordinations, 58 men and women were to be ordained in all ranks of elder, including Weinland's children Jeremy and Audra.
 (Note: there are elders other than listed below.
 Weinland has begun to mention only the first names of those ordained, stated to be in response to a claimed threat from critical bloggers.)
 Weinland has ordained others since the first announcement.